 Depression (major depressive disorder) is a common and serious medical condition that adversely affects how you feel, how you think and the way you act.
 Fortunately, it's also treatable.
 Depression causes feelings of sadness and/or a reduction of interest in activities once enjoyed.
 It may result in various psychological and physical problems and can diminish an individual's ability to function at work and at home.

-Depression symptoms may vary from mild to severe and may include: Feeling sad or having a depressed mood, Loss of interest or pleasure in activities once enjoyed, and even Changes in appetite -- weight loss or gain conducive to dieting.
+Depression symptoms may vary from mild to severe and may include: Feeling sad or having a depressed mood, loss of interest or pleasure in activities once enjoyed, and even Changes in appetite - weight loss or gain conducive to dieting.

 Depression affects an estimated one in 15 adults (6.7%) in any given year.
 And one in six people (16.6%) will experience depression at some point in their life.
-Depression can strike at any moment, but normally, first appears during the late teens to mid-20s.
+Depression can strike at any moment, but normally, it first appears during the late teens to mid-20s.
 Women are more likely than men to experience depression.
 Some studies reveal that one-third of women will experience a major depressive episode in their lifetime.

 A holistic approach to depression might get to the root cause of depression by looking at a person’s family history, lifestyle & dietary habits, vitamin, amino acids, minerals, as well as the gut microbiome.
 A variety of alternative or integrative therapy approaches for depression have shown to be helpful in treating depression.
-These include integrative therapies such as naturopathic medicine, functional medicine, ayurveda, acupuncture and homeopathy.
+These include integrative therapies such as naturopathic medicine, functional medicine, Ayurveda, acupuncture, and homeopathy.

 Naturopathic medicine treatment for depression